shps951023/Trace-Dapper.NET-Source-Code/README.md

 3. From the simplest Reflection to the commonly used Expression to the most detailed Emit builds the Mapping method from scratch, taking readers to gradually understand the underlying strong type Mapping logic of Dapper
 4. Understand the important concept of dynamic creation method `"Code Converted From Result"`.
 5. With basic IL capabilities, you can use IL to reverse C# code to understand the underlying Emit logic of other projects
-6. Understand that Dapper `cannot use error strings to contact SQL` because of the algorithm logic of the cache
+6. Understand that Dapper `cannot use error strings to concat SQL` because of the algorithm logic of the cache

 Thanks :)